-Birmingham Audubon Society programs and general meeting are held the third Thursday of the month, 7:00 p.m.
-Board Meetings are held the same day at 5:45 p.m. ****As of February, 2013 meeting, our meetings will be held at Birmingham Botanical Gardens, 2612 Lane Park Road, Birmingham, AL 35223.
-The program/meeting room will be different each month, so be sure to check the monthly program for that month's meeting room.
+Birmingham Audubon Society programs and general meeting are held the third Thursday of the month, 7 p.m.
+Board Meetings are held the same day at 5:45 p.m. ****Our meetings are held at Birmingham Botanical Gardens, 2612 Lane Park Road, Birmingham, AL 35223.
+Please check the sign at the entrance of the building for meeting room information. ****

 Time: 7 p.m.